ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 # IBM Cloud Object Storage CLI
 {: #ic-cos-cli}

-The Cloud Object Storage plug-in extends the IBM Cloud command line interface (CLI) with an API wrapper for working with Object Storage resources.
+The Cloud Object Storage plug-in extends the IBM Cloud command-line interface (CLI) with an API wrapper for working with Object Storage resources.

 ## Installation and configuration
 {: #ic-installation}